-Myristic acid- FT-IR spectroscopic Study Myristic acid has been extensively used for fabrication of phase change materials for thermal energy storage applications.
-The objective of present research was to investigate the influence of biofield treatment on physical and thermal properties of myristic acid.
+Thermal Properties of DHBP after the Human Energy Treatment Description Study background: 2,4-Dihydroxybenzophenone (DHBP) is an organic compound used for the synthesis of pharmaceutical agents.
+The objective of this study was to investigate the influence of biofield energy treatment on the physical, thermal and spectral properties of DHBP.
 The study was performed in two groups (control and treated).